|Quick Facts: Cost Estimators|

 Cost estimators collect and analyze data in order to assess the time, money, materials, and labor required to make a product or provide a service.

-Cost estimators work mostly in offices, and some estimators also visit construction sites and factory assembly lines.
-Most work full time.
+Cost estimators work mostly in office settings, and some estimators also visit construction sites and factory assembly lines.
+Most cost estimators work full time, and some work more than 40 hours per week.

 The median annual wage for cost estimators was $65,170 in May 2021.